alhussienhazem/CLI-To-Do-List/README.md

 - 📌 Tasks are saved in a `tasks.txt` file.
 - 🔄 The program automatically loads tasks when restarted.
-- 🔢 Tasks are stored in the format: `Priority - Task Description`.
+- 🔢 Tasks are stored in the format: `Task Description | Status | Priority`.

 ---